Team-Sneakymouse/Expansion-MagicSpells/README.md

 - `%magicspells_buff_[spellname],(precision)%` - Returns initial buff spell duration.
 - `%magicspells_buff_now_[spellname],(precision)%` - Returns current buff spell duration of the target.
 - `%magicspells_selectedspell%` - Returns currently selected spell of the target, on the held item (cast item).
-- `%magicspells_int2hex_[int]%` - Converts integers to hex.
+- `%magicspells_int2hex_[int],(empty)%` - Converts integers to hex.
 Useful for translating MS number variables to hex, combined with the unicode placeholder.
+Optional `empty` parameter should be a number of zeros to prepend.
+Optional because 4 is the default value.
 - `%magicspells_unicode_[string]%` - Parses anything matching the unicode format to its character.
 (Format: `\uXXXX`)